 The son of immigrants from Mexico and Colombia, Gallego was raised in Chicago by a single mother and eventually accepted to Harvard University.
 He enlisted in the U.S. Marine Corps Reserve and fought in Iraq in 2005 in a unit that sustained heavy casualties, including the death of his best friend.
 If elected, he would be the first Latino U.S. senator from Arizona.

 Gallego attacked Kari Lake’s support for a state law dating to the Civil War that outlawed abortions under nearly all circumstances.
-Later, when Lake moved to the middle on the issue, some of her allies were offended and felt betrayed.
+Lake moved to the middle on the issue, infuriating some of her allies on the right by opposing a federal abortion ban.
+Gallego went to the extent of saying Lake as a liar who will do and say anything to gain power.